NxPKG/khulnasoft-docs/content/fundamentals/basic-tasks/maintenance-mode.md

 ### Business and Enterprise

-For a maintenance page without code, Business and Enterprise uses can create a [Cloudflare Waiting Room](/waiting-room/how-to/create-waiting-room/).
+For a maintenance page without code, Business and Enterprise uses can create a [Khulnasoft Waiting Room](/waiting-room/how-to/create-waiting-room/).

 Certain customization and queue options depend on your [plan](/waiting-room/plans/).